 Researchers have observed common roots in both self-harm and eating disorders.
 They both have a strong correlation with childhood physical and emotional abuse, particularly sexual abuse.
-Often times, the abuse was not acknowledged or adequately treated, and the person who experienced may have suppressed the memory and “forgotten” it occurred.
+Oftentimes, the abuse was not acknowledged or adequately treated.
+As a result, the person may have suppressed the memory and “forgotten” it occurred.

-Many (not all) people who self-harm and/or have eating disorders have untreated Post Traumatic Stress Syndrome (PTSD) and have internalized trauma.
-Instead of talking about and seeking comfort for their trauma, a person who has an eating disorder or self-harms seeks to process their trauma physically.
+Many (not all) people who self-harm and/or have eating disorders have untreated Post Traumatic Stress Syndrome (PTSD).
+They feel unable to talk about and seek comfort for their trauma.
+Instead, a person who has an eating disorder or self-harms seeks to process their trauma within their own body, alone.

-It has been proposed that both self-harm and eating disorders use the body to work out psychological conflicts and obtain relief from overwhelming feelings of tension, anger, loneliness, emptiness, and self-hatred.
+It has been proposed that both self-harm and eating disorders use the body to work out psychological conflicts.
+They appear to provide temporary relief from overwhelming feelings of tension, anger, loneliness, emptiness, and self-hatred.
 Many people use maladaptive coping mechanisms to manage PTSD symptoms such as dissociation, flashbacks, and hyperarousal.